-Before getting started with your rehabilitation program, you’ll have to go through admissions.
-Employers, Employee Assistance Professionals, union membership professionals, mental health counselors, professional regulatory organizations, physicians, managed care organizations, insurers, and people looking for addiction treatment for a loved one are usually the people referring someone to rehab.
+Before getting started with your rehab program, you’ll have to go through admissions.
+Employers, Employee Assistance Professionals, union membership professionals, mental health counselors, professional regulatory organizations, physicians, managed care organizations, insurers, and people looking for addiction treatment facilities for a loved one are usually the people referring someone to rehab facilities.

 The person who refers someone to rehab is generally involved in the entire process.
-This includes ongoing evaluations, treatment, and continued care during the substance abuse treatment program.
-Once this person makes the referral, you’ll go through a substance abuse treatment assessment to examine what’s fueling your addiction as well as the addiction itself.
+This includes ongoing evaluations, treatment plan, and continued care during the substance abuse treatment program.
+Once this person makes the referral, you’ll go through a substance abuse treatment assessment to examine what’s fueling your drug addiction as well as the addiction itself.

 The Day-to-Day of Rehab

 So what do you do rehab?
 What is drug rehab like?
 Well, for starters you’ll wake up bright and early six days per week at 6:30 am.
 On Sunday, you’ll get to sleep in for an extra half hour.
 While you might be accustomed to waking up without an alarm clock, your body will get used to waking up to greet your day with a smile.